5 Ways to Protect Your Personal Space

 1. Identify and accept your personal boundary needs:

-Everyone agrees: if you don’t protect your personal space, you are more likely to feel drained, fatigued and self-critical.
-You may often feel hurt and angry for what seems like minor infractions from others.
-And your self-esteem will definitely suffer.
+If you don’t protect your personal space, you are more likely to feel drained.
+You may often feel hurt and angry for what seem like minor infractions to others.
 But in order to protect your personal space, you have to accept that it’s all right to have it.

-We all have different responses to the space around us, based on a number of different factors, including neural activities, attachment security, and, according to yet another study, even the ways that our eyes take in movement and activity near us.
+We all have different responses to the space around us, based on a number of different factors.
 You are not bad for needing more space than someone else; nor are you wrong if you need less space.
 But in either case, it’s important for you to acknowledge your own needs when you interact with others.
 Try to let them know what you need and why.

 2. Be polite but firm.

 I know this sounds like a contradiction in terms, but it is possible.
 Sometimes we fail to protect our space because we don’t want to seem rude, impolite, or unfriendly.
-Sometimes we move into someone else’s space without meaning to.
 But many boundary violations can be avoided if we set limits early on.
 And yes, you can do it without being rude.
 Here are some ideas:

 - According to Darlene Lancer at PsychCentral, “There’s an art to setting boundaries.”
 She says that boundaries set in anger or in a nagging way usually don’t work.
 Instead, she suggests, boundaries are most effective when you spell them out clearly, calmly and courteously.